pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Islam-Companion/index.md

   * Kurdish: https://www.kurdfonts.com/font-info/609
 * The quran and hadith readers were developed using the PyQt5 framework.
 The applications were developed in Python language and use Sqlite3 for the database.

-To report bugs or make feature requests, post an [issue](https://github.com/pakjiddat/islam-companion-desktop-reader/issues).
+To report bugs or make feature requests, post an [issue](https://github.com/pakjiddat/islam-companion/issues).
 Constructive feedback is most welcome !.

 ### Licence

-The Islam Companion Desktop Reader project is available under the **MIT licence**.
+The Islam Companion project is available under the **MIT licence**.
 You may use the application source code in your own projects.